Robot Pick Calibration#

 Y cord |

-Robot Y coordinate to be entered manually |
+Robot Y coordinate (to be inserted) |

 Insert Robot Coordinate |